nahushamane/nahushamane/README.md

 #### I am a Data Science enthusiast

 I hold a Bachelor's Degree in Information Technology and a Master's degree in Digital Transformation and Innovation with a concentration in Data Science.
-Currently, I work as a Junior Analyst at the CRA, where I use my skills in SQL and Python to analyze and interpret data.
+Currently, I work as a Research and Analysis Officer at the CRA, where I use my skills in SQL and Python to analyze and interpret data.
 I am particularly interested in machine learning and enjoy exploring its applications in the industry.
 Thanks for stopping by!

 ----------------------------------------------------------------------